JulesRoadknight/roomba_node/README.md

 # Run

 - Navigate to this project in the command-line/terminal
-- Run `node ./libs/app.js`
+- Run `node app.js`

 # Tests

-- Tested with Jasmine and manual testing
+- Tested with Jasmine and manual feature testing
+- Test input files in spec folder
 - Run tests in project directory with `jasmine`
+- Linted with ESLint
+- Run linter in project directory with `npx eslint ./lib/roomba.js`

 # Summary